thatsus/laravel-redlock/README.md

 ### It's Simple!

 Set a lock on any scalar.
-If the `lock()` method returns false, you did not aquire the lock.
+If the `lock()` method returns false, you did not acquire the lock.

 Store results of the `lock()` method.
 Use this value to release the lock with `unlock()`.